Skip to content

 • inputFile [optional] – The path to the input media file that will be processed.

 • outputFile [optional] – The path where the transcoded file should be saved.
+If the specified directory does not exist, FFmate will create it automatically.

 Handling Input and Output Files